Bias in curricula

-Bias in curricula refers to real or perceived bias in the educational textbooks.
+Bias in curricula refers to real or perceived bias in curricula or textbooks.
+Biases may include minimizing wrongdoings conducted by the subject nation, such as colonialism, slavery or genocide, bias against historical female figures or bias for or against certain religions.

-Bias in school textbooks
+In school textbooks

 The content of school textbooks is often the issue of debate, as their target audience is young people, and the term "whitewashing" is the one commonly used to refer to selective removal of critical or damaging evidence or comment.
 The reporting of military atrocities in history is extremely controversial, as in the case of the Holocaust (or Holocaust denial) and the Winter Soldier Investigation of the Vietnam War.
 The representation of every society's flaws or misconduct is typically downplayed in favor of a more nationalist or patriotic view.
 Also, Christians and other religionists have at times attempted to block the teaching of the theory of evolution in schools, as evolutionary theory appears to contradict their religious beliefs; the teaching of creationism as a science is likewise blocked from many public schools.
 In the context of secondary-school education, the way facts and history are presented greatly influences the interpretation of contemporary thought, opinion and socialization.
 One legitimate argument for censoring the type of information disseminated is based on the inappropriate quality of such material for the young.
-The use of the "inappropriate" distinction is in itself controversial, as it can be used to enforce wider and more politically motivated censorship.